Welton, Lincolnshire: Amenities

-Manor Park pavilion is used twice weekly for Pilates classes, a toddler's music programme, by two bridge clubs and the bowls club, together with the football club, who regularly play at weekends.
+Manor Park pavilion is used twice-weekly for Pilates classes and a bridge club together with the football club, who regularly play at weekends.
 It is a popular venue for birthday parties.
-Welton Library was refurbished in February 2008, but moved from the premises of the Co-op beside the clinic in August 2015 due to legal complications, only reopening at the Community Hub at Manor Park in March 2016.
-The new location receives a regular attendance of around 40 people, despite controversially sharing its new smaller space with various other groups.
-Welton Library and Community Hub now only operates for half a week due to space sharing, but has still been described as a worthwhile investment in retaining the service for the village.
+There is a children's play area, Skatepark, two Multi Use Games Areas, outdoor Gym and a Zip Wire.
+Welton Library was refurbished in February 2008, but moved from the premises of the Co-op beside the Health Centre in August 2015 due to legal complications, only reopening at the Community Hub at Manor Park in March 2016.
+The Library receives regular attendance from residents in Welton and the surrounding villages and has become a hub for Community talks, children's storytime and regular craft events.

-The barrier for vehicles entering the car park at Manor Park has a surprisingly long history of vandalism.
-Across 2019, there were reports of vandalism, accidental damage and mechanical failures, where the newly installed number plate recognition camera was said to have been instrumental in identifying the culprits of anti-social behaviour and vehicles being used irresponsibly on the park.
-In 2021, three vehicles were locked in at Manor Park after the barrier closed at 10:30 pm, despite a "prominent notice warning of the closure time."
-One owner attempted to raise the barrier, one rang the parish office, and another rammed the barrier with their vehicle.

-The village playing field serves as the secondary recreational grounds in Welton, despite its more central location.
-There is a children's playground and the Sports and Social Club, where members play darts and pool as well as outdoor activities such as football and cricket.
+The village playing field serves as the secondary recreational ground in Welton, despite its more central location.
+There is a children's playground and the Sports and Social Club, where members play darts and pool as well as outdoor activities such as football.

 The Rednil Farm Equestrian Centre, established 1980, is a 60-acre riding centre with its own cross-country course as well as indoor and outdoor manège, a jumping arena, school and social room, offices, tack rooms and stables.
 It teaches riding in different disciplines and at different levels and also trains and corrects horses and ponies.

 Welton has two schools, the Ofsted outstanding William Farr secondary school on Lincoln Road, and St Mary's C of E Primary Academy on School Drive.
 The students at the primary school designed a painted model of the Lincoln Imp that was placed at the Lincoln Hotel for the Lincoln Imp Trail 2021.
-In conjunction with the school, the related Friends of St Mary's school group of parents and staff also organises events frequently, such as 22 to 31 October Scarecrow Trail around the village, and yearly Easter bingo, though many plans were disrupted by the COVID-19 pandemic.
+In conjunction with the school, the related Friends of St Mary's school group of parents and staff also organises events frequently, such as a Scarecrow Trail around the village, and bingo.
 There are also three preschools.

-The village has two youth football teams, the U12 Bombers and U16 Bombers, both of which play in their respective age group of the Lincolnshire Co-op Mid Lincs County Youth Football League.
+The village has many youth football teams, including the U12 Bombers and U16 Bombers, both of which play in their respective age group of the Lincolnshire Co-op Mid Lincs County Youth Football League.
 In conjunction with Welton Parish Council, the clubhouse at Manor Park maintains a record of top scorers.